gladstar4864/archstrap1/README.md

 ## Dotfiles Integration

-**Important**: If you have a dotfiles repository, place it in the [`config/dotfiles/`](config/dotfiles/) directory before running the installation.
+**Private Repository Support**: Configure `PRIVATE_DOTFILES_REPO` in [`settings/env-private.sh`](settings/env-private.sh) to use your personal dotfiles repository.
+During installation, you'll choose between your private repo and the default public repository.
 The system looks for an initialization script at:

 ```
 config/dotfiles/extra/init-scripts/init-user.sh